Kolman-Freecss/kf-monolith-clients-bank-devops/README.md

 1. Navigate to http://localhost:8080/jenkins
 2. Initial setup wizard is disabled by configuration
-3. Use the credentials you configured in the setup step
+3. Use the credentials you configured in the `.env` file

-### Jenkins Credentials Setup
+### Credentials Management

-1. Go to "Manage Jenkins" > "Manage Credentials"
+All credentials are automatically configured through Jenkins Configuration as Code:

-2. Add credentials with ID: `docker-registry-credentials`
+1. **Docker Registry Access**
-   - Kind: Username with password
+   - Configured using Docker Hub Personal Access Token
-   - Scope: Global
+   - No username required, token provides authentication
-   - Username: Your Docker registry username
+   - Used for pushing/pulling Docker images

-   - Password: Your Docker registry password
+2. **GitHub Access**
-   - ID: docker-registry-credentials
+   - Configured using GitHub Personal Access Token
-   - Description: Docker Registry Credentials
+   - Used for repository access and webhooks

 ## 🔄 Jenkins Pipeline